mehulagg/gitlab_test/doc/ci/cloud_deployment/index.md

    | `AWS_SECRET_ACCESS_KEY` | Your Secret access key |
    | `AWS_DEFAULT_REGION`    | Your region code       |

+   Important note: by default, GitLab will export variables to protected and tagged branches only.
+If you like to use `aws` commands on feature branches then uncheck the `protect variable` checkbox for thee `AWS..` variables set above.

 1. You can now use `aws` commands in the `.gitlab-ci.yml` file of this project:

    ```yaml